Demystifying Dependency Bugs in Deep Learning Stack

 \section{Introduction}

-The significant breakthroughs in deep learning (DL) techniques~have brought great success to various DL-enabled application domains,~e.g., machine translation~\cite{JeanCMB15}, medical diagnosis~\cite{obermeyer2016predicting}, voice assistants~\cite{hauswald2015sirius} and autonomous vehicles~\cite{chen2015deepdriving}.
-These DL applications are built upon~a heterogeneous and complex DL stack, including hardware~(e.g.,~Nvidia GPU), OS (e.g., Linux), drivers (e.g., CUDA and cuDNN), runtime~(e.g., Python) and libraries (e.g., TensorFlow).
-In other words, engineering DL applications requires the software and hardware in the~DL~stack~as prerequisite dependencies.
-One common challenge in engineering DL applications~is~dependency management~across~the~DL~stack~\cite{chen2020comprehensive, zhang2019empirical, alshangiti2019developing}, i.e.,~to properly manage versions and configurations~of~the software and hardware dependencies in the entire DL stack.
+The significant breakthroughs in deep learning~(DL) have brought great success to many DL-enabled applications,~e.g., machine translation~\cite{JeanCMB15}, medical diagnosis~\cite{obermeyer2016predicting}, voice assistants~\cite{hauswald2015sirius}~and autonomous vehicles~\cite{chen2015deepdriving}.
+Such~DL~applications~are~built~upon~a heterogeneous and complex DL~stack, including hardware~(e.g.,~Nvidia GPU), OS (e.g., Linux),~drivers (e.g., CUDA and cuDNN),~runtime~(e.g., Python) and libraries (e.g., TensorFlow).
+In other words, engineering DL applications requires software and hardware~in~the DL~stack~as prerequisite dependencies.
+One common challenge in engineering DL applications~is~dependency management~across~the DL~stack~\cite{chen2020comprehensive, zhang2019empirical, alshangiti2019developing}, i.e.,~to properly manage versions and configurations of~the software and hardware dependencies in the entire~DL~stack.

-\textbf{Motivation.} Dependency management is challenging due~to~three main reasons.
-First, \textit{software and hardware dependencies~are~complex, and evolve quickly in an asynchronous and radical way.} Dependency complexity originates from two sources,~i.e.,~deep~stack~and~rich vendors.
-For example, many vendors provide DL~libraries,~e.g., Google's TensorFlow, Facebook's PyTorch~and Microsoft's CNTK.~Besides, dependency evolution is performed at the vendor's own pace~and~might introduce incompatible changes.
-For example, the micro-architecture of Nvidia GPU~has~evolved several generations over the years,~from~old versions such~as~Tesla and Fermi to new versions such as Turing~and Ampere.
-In the meantime, CUDA has evolved from version 1.0 to 11.6 to support different GPUs distinguished by compute capability, which ranges from 1.0 to 9.0.
-Therefore, developers might~miss~some dependencies and build an incomplete stack, or have troubles~in~selecting, updating and migrating dependency versions.
+\textbf{Motivation.} Dependency management is challenging for~three main reasons.
+First, \textit{software and hardware dependencies are~complex, and evolve quickly in an asynchronous~and~radical way.} Dependency complexity originates from two sources,~i.e., deep~stack~and~rich vendors.
+For example, many vendors~provide DL~libraries,~e.g.,~Google's TensorFlow, Facebook's~PyTorch and Microsoft's CNTK.~Besides, dependency evolution~is performed at the vendor's own pace~and~may introduce~incompatible changes.
+For example, the micro-architecture of Nvidia GPU~has~evolved several generations over the years,~from old versions such~as~Tesla to new versions such as Ampere.~In the meantime, CUDA has evolved from version~1.0~to~11.6~to support different GPUs distinguished by compute capability, which ranges from 1.0 to 9.0.
+Therefore, developers~may~miss some dependencies and build an incomplete stack, or have~troubles in~selecting, updating and migrating dependency versions.